ATI_NUR 275 Competencies for Contemporary Nursing Practice

 Following CABG surgery, maintaining adequate ventilation and preventing pulmonary complications such as atelectasis, pneumonia, and hypoxemia is critical.
 Effective pain control allows the client to take deep breaths, cough, and participate in pulmonary hygiene (e.g., incentive spirometry).
 Without adequate analgesia, the client may splint their chest to avoid pain, resulting in shallow breathing and ineffective lung expansion, significantly increasing postoperative respiratory risk.

-5. A nurse is discussing kidney transplant with a client who has end-stage renal disease (ESRD).
-Which of the following should the nurse identify as a contraindication for this treatment?
+5. A nurse is admitting a client who has active tuberculosis to a room on a medical-surgical unit.
+Which of the following room assignments should the nurse make for the client?

 Explanation